 Senate Majority Leader Chuck Schumer and House Minority Leader Hakeem Jeffries, both Democrats of New York, were widely expected to announce their endorsements of Harris on Monday, but instead in a joint statement said only that she is “off to a great start” and are preparing to meet with her “shortly.”

 While it is still premature to coronate Harris as the Democratic nominee, several states’ delegates to the Democratic National Convention (to be held in Chicago in August) have already voiced their support, and any serious challenge from within the party is looking unlikely.
-For example, one figure that had surfaced as a potential rival in he past, Transportation Secretary Pete Buttigieg, has endorsed Harris as well.
+For example, one figure that had surfaced as a potential rival in the past, Transportation Secretary Pete Buttigieg, has endorsed Harris as well.

 At a fundraiser for Harris over the weekend, the cabinet member and fellow 2020 candidate described the vice president as “the right person to take up the torch, defeat Donald Trump, and succeed Joe Biden as President.”

 If Harris wins the nomination, she would become the first African-American woman and Asian-American woman to top the ticket in a US presidential election.
 She is the daughter of immigrants from Jamaica and India, who were political activists in the San Francisco Bay area.
-Harris earned her law degree from the University of California, and eventually became California’s attorney general before her election as US senator in 2016.
+Harris earned her law degree from the University of California and eventually became California’s attorney general before her election as US senator in 2016.

 Budapest continues to hold up EU aid to Kyiv

-As it did with the last round of EU funding for Ukraine, Hungary refused to unlock the next tranche of the European Peace Facility (EPF) destined for Kyiv, a spokesman for he government in Budapest told Reuters on Monday.
+As it did with the last round of EU funding for Ukraine, Hungary refused to unlock the next tranche of the European Peace Facility (EPF) destined for Kyiv, a spokesman for the government in Budapest told Reuters on Monday.

 So far, according to calculations from Ukrainska Pravda, Budapest has blocked approximately €6 billion of funding for Ukraine’s military aid from the EPF.

 “Most member states insisted on the need to lift the blockage on this payment pending for months, for a year,” said the EU’s top diplomat Josep Borrell.
-“And at the same time they stressed the importance regarding the decision to implement a new Ukrainian assistance fund which has been blocked by one member state for more than one year.”
+“And at the same time, they stressed the importance regarding the decision to implement a new Ukrainian assistance fund which has been blocked by one member state for more than one year.”

 Hungary, which holds the rotating presidency of the EU at the moment, has become a thorn in the side of the 27-member bloc.
 Most recently, Hungarian Prime Minister Viktor Orban has been ruffling feathers in Brussels by making unsanctioned trips to Moscow and Beijing to discuss peace proposals without any input from the Union he purports to represent.

-This behavior “has to have some consequences,” Borrell said after the unauthorized “peace missions”.
+This behavior “has to have some consequences,” Borrell said after the unauthorized “peace missions.”

 “We have to send a signal, even if it is a symbolic signal” to Hungary, he said.